-MacOS has several choices of package managers, which allow easy download, build and install of developer programs and libraries.
-Which MacOS package manager to use is a topic of ongoing discussion.
+MacOS package managers allow easy download, build and install of developer programs and libraries.

-Homebrew has grown to be the largest MacOS package manager, with broad package support and the ability to create unofficial “taps” software.
-Homebrew installs packages under “/usr/local” or “/opt/homebrew”.
-Taps allow distributing binaries via Homebrew before going to include in the main homebrew package repo, which takes time and justification.
-Homebrew distributes per-OS compiled binaries, so install time is almost instant.
+Homebrew is by far the most popular MacOS package manager.
+Homebrew has a large number of packages and the ability to create unofficial “taps” to easily distribute software.
+Homebrew installs packages under “/opt/homebrew” on Apple Silicon systems.
+Homebrew taps allow distributing binaries via Homebrew before going to include in the main homebrew package repo, which takes time and justification.
+Homebrew distributes per-OS compiled binaries, so package install time is almost instant.
 It is possible to also download source and build locally with Homebrew if desired.
-Homebrew does NOT require root, installing as user by default.